 Wiper grades and how they are calculated

 We rate the qualities of different textiles in terms of grades.
 A grade is a rating from 1 to 10 that indicates how well a material performs as a given task.
 Grade 1 is the poorest rating, while Grade 10 is the best.

 There are many different grades of textile wipers and the one you choose depends on the application you require.
-A low grade wiper doesn’t mean that it is a substandard product – is simply means that for a particular function, a different grade may be more suitable.
+A low-grade wiper doesn’t mean that it is a substandard product – it simply means that for a particular function, a different grade may be more suitable.

 Our grades are calculated based on three key characteristics: